aitanas/mr-robogers-neighborhood/README.md

 Test: It will finally replace 3, in a single-digit array, with the string "Won't you be my neighbor?"
 Code: beepBoop(4);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4]

+Test: It will replace two-digit numbers in the array containing 1 with the string "Beep!"
+Code: beepBoop(11);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!"]
 ```